 Earthquakes in EgyptIn Egypt, there are partly large earthquakes with strengths of more than 7.0, which cause damages within a radius of over 100 kilometers.
 Measured against the size of the country, earthquakes occur very rarely.

-Since 1950 more than 580 people have been killed by direct consequences of earthquakes.
-2 earthquakes also caused a subsequent tsunami, which claimed further lifes and damages.Back to overview: Egypt
+Since 1950, more than 580 people have been killed by the direct consequences of earthquakes.
+There were 2 earthquakes that also caused a subsequent tsunami, which claimed further lives, and cause additional damage.

-Earthquakes in Egypt since 1950The strongest earthquake in Egypt happened on 11/22/1995 in the region Nuwaybi; Saudi Arabia; Israel; Jordan with a magnitude of 7.2 on the Richter scale.
+Earthquakes in Egypt since 1950The strongest earthquake in Egypt happened on 11/22/1995 in the Nuwaybi; Saudi Arabia; Israel; Jordan region with a magnitude of 7.2 on the Richter scale.
 The shifting of tectonic plates in a depth of 11 km resulted in 12 deaths.
-The earthquake also triggered a tsunami with further victims and destructions.
+The earthquake also triggered a tsunami, leading to further victims and destruction.

 |11/22/1995||Nuwaybi; Saudi Arabia; Israel; Jordan||11 km||7.2||12|

 |09/12/1955||Nile Delta||20 km||6.3||22|

 These statistics are based on datas from the National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database. doi:10.7289/V5TD9V7K.
 Data have been summarized and translated.